Lamivudine/Zidovudine Viatris 150/300 (Lamivudine And Zidovudine)

 Pregnancy and Breastfeeding

-Do not take this medication if you are pregnant, trying to become pregnant, or breastfeeding, unless your doctor specifically says you should.
-Your doctor can discuss the benefits and risks with you.
+Do not take this medication if you are pregnant, planning to become pregnant, or breastfeeding unless advised by your doctor.

 Drug Interactions